vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 Then the line of masters, which abides, threefold, in the inner triangle is also \[to be worshipped\].

-*tataś cāntastrikoṇe ‘pi gurupa ṅktiṁ tridhā sthitam* /
+*tataś cāntastrikoṇe ‘pi gurupaṅktiṁ tridhā sthitam* /

 The succession of the masters of the Tripurā tradition is said to be threefold because, as we have seen \( *śl* .
 104\), starting from Śiva, it is divided into three groups: divine, perfect, and human gurus.
 This succession is secret, says the Dī.
 It is not to be found in books but learned by word of mouth.